Azure/confidential-computing-cvm-guest-attestation/cvm-attestation-sample-app/README.md

 ## Build Instructions for Linux (Using self-contained attestation lib)

-Create a Linux Confidential or Trusted Launch virtual machine in Azure, clone the application and make sure the apt-get database is up to date (`sudo apt-get update`).

 Use the below command to build and install the Attestation lib.
 ```sh
 $ cd cvm-attestation-sample-app/